 Start the new year with a break to one of the new destinations on offer, direct from Birmingham Airport.
 Take 2018 as an opportunity to explore places you’ve never visited and indulge in new experiences.

-Make a short hop over to the other side of the pond and discover the fascinating cities of Boston and Toronto.
-Accessible fares make both of these destinations perfect for either a long weekend break or an extended holiday.
+Make a short hop over to the other side of the pond and discover the fascinating cities of Toronto.
+Accessible fares make the destination perfect for either a long weekend break or an extended holiday.

 Closer to home

 If you’d rather stay a little closer to home there are some exciting new destinations in Europe easily accessible from your local airport this summer.
 Stockholm, Venice, Bodrum and Dubrovnik are all fascinating cities worth exploring if you’ve not had the chance to visit before.

 Stockholm, spread across 14 individual islands, has recently found itself regarded as one of the coolest Scandinavian cities to holiday in.
 Built on the water, Stockholm has an air of calm about it, whilst still being a dynamic and modern city to explore.
 Brimming with museums and interesting buildings, most notably Skansen, the world’s first open-air museum, you’ll leave the city feeling enriched and inspired.